vesparny/angular-fancy-modal/README.md

 ### `.close()`

-Calling the `.close` methos on an instance returned by the `.open` method will close the relative modal, calling the method on the `` service will close every opened modal.
+Calling the `.close` method on an instance returned by the `.open` method will close the relative modal, calling the method on the `$fancyModal` service will close every opened modal.

 ===